Victoria Tower Gardens: Proposed UK Holocaust Memorial

 In January 2015 Prime Minister David Cameron announced on behalf of the Holocaust Memorial Foundation that there was to be a new UK Holocaust Memorial and associated Learning Centre built in central London.
 At that stage three particular sites were proposed: the Imperial War Museum, Potter's Field near London City Hall, and on Millbank, south of the Houses of Parliament in Westminster.
 However, on 27 January 2016 he announced that Victoria Tower Gardens had been chosen for the memorial.
 It later became clear that the learning centre was also to be built in the Gardens, although this was never formally announced.
 A design competition was launched, and in October 2017 the UK Holocaust Memorial Foundation jury announced their chosen design.
 The proposed construction was submitted for planning permission to Westminster City Council which had to consider breaching its own rules on new monuments in this zone and the effect on heritage views of the Palace of Westminster.
 The memorial plans attracted strong opposition to the use of this small park, both from the grassroots campaign of local residents through the 'Save Victoria Tower Gardens' and international organisations like the UNESCO advisor ICOMOS.
 On 8 April 2022, at judicial review, the High Court quashed the planning permission.
 The Government has requested leave to appeal.

+The garden was included in Europa Nostra's 7 Most Endangered Programme list for 2025.